 You may wonder whether it is possible to make surfaces that have no friction at all, such that an object, once given a shove, continues to glide forever.
 There is no totally frictionless surface over which objects slide forever, but there are ways to minimize friction.
 You can, for instance, float an object on a cushion of air.
-This is most easily accomplished with Second the grade transformed to the state of the st air serves as a cushion on which a conveniently shaped object can float, with friction between the object and the track all but eliminated.
+This is most easily accomplished air serves as a cushion on which a conveniently shaped object can float, with friction between the object and the track all but eliminated.
 Alternatively, one can use wheeled carts with low-friction bearings on an ordinary track.
-Figure 4.2 shows low-friction carts you may have encountered in your me friction both for hown in Figure 4.2, e ignored during an n Figure 4.2 is horithout slowing down moving along a moving down.

-Another advantage of using such carts is that the track constrains the motion to being along a straight line.
-We can then use a high-speed camera to record the cart's position at various instants, and from that information determine its speed and acceleration.

-4.1 (a) Are the accelerations of the motions shown in Figure 4.1 constant? (b) For which surface is the acceleration largest in magnitude?
+Figure 4.2 shows low-friction carts you may have encountered in your lab or class.
+Although there is still some friction both for low-friction tracks and for the track shown in Figure 4.2, this friction is so small that it can be ignored during an experiment.
+For example, if the track in Figure 4.2 is horizontal, carts move along its length without slowing down appreciably.
+In other words: In the absence of friction, objects moving along a horizontal track keep moving without slowing down.
+Another advantage of using such carts is that the track then use a high-speed camera to record the cart's position at various instants, and from that information determine its speed and acceleration.
+4.1 (a) Are the accelerations of the motions shown in Figure 4.1 constant? (b) For which surface is the acceleration ● ● ● < > □ Ж ABP 1 ۵ 🌒 0 C app.perusall.com Ð. Ó Perusall 0 Eric Mazur -Webinar demo " Mazur Chapter 4 Sample All comments -А 1 Page 2 76 CHAPTER 4 MOMENTUM in the preceding two chapters, we developed a mathematical framework for describing motion along a L straight line.
+In this chapter, we continue our study of motion by investigating inertia, a property of objects that affects their motion.
+The experiments we carry out in studying inertia lead us to discover one of the most fundamental laws in physics-conservation of momentum.